Some of these teams have made history by spending/receiving huge sums to bring in some valuable players.

 He scored three goals in 20 appearances for ATK in their title-winning run last time out.
 The player from Tamil Nadu demonstrated fine footwork, an ability to deliver appropriate crosses and composure in front of goal.
 His move to the Kolkata club is another testament of the team looking to nourish Indian goalscorers and also their readiness to shell out a hefty sum for the same.

-2. Edu Garcia from Bengaluru FC to Zhejiang Lucheng, Pedro Manzi from Chennai City to Albirex Niigata – INR 1 crore
+3. Edu Garcia from Bengaluru FC to Zhejiang Lucheng, Pedro Manzi from Chennai City to Albirex Niigata, Liston Colaco from Hyderabad FC to ATK Mohun Bagan – INR 1 crore

 In February 2018, Spanish midfielder Edu Garcia put in a transfer request at Bengaluru FC to facilitate his move to Chinese club Zhejiang Lucheng.
 After intense negotiations, the JSW Group-owned outfit managed to procure INR 1 crore from the foreign suitors to let go of Garcia.
-This was one of the rare instances when an international club paid a transfer fee to obtain a player plying his trade for an Indian club.
-This instance is also in some ways evidence of Bengaluru FC’s astute think-tank, which is a factor that has largely impacted their successful run since the club’s inception.
+This was one of the rare instances when an international club paid a transfer fee to obtain a player plying his trade for an Indian club. .

-Earlier this year, Chennai City FC sold their celebrated striker Pedro Manzi to Japanese J2 league club Albirez Niigata for INR 1 crore.
+Earlier last year, Chennai City FC sold their celebrated striker Pedro Manzi to Japanese J2 league club Albirex Niigata for INR 1 crore.
 The 31-year-old was vital to the club’s I-League victory in 2018-19.
 He scored 21 goals and assisted a couple in 18 appearances to lead the club to the title.
-This transfer was noteworthy also because of the fact that the I-League was demoted to the status of a second-tier competition in Indian football.
-Hence, for Chennai City to receive such a major fee for one of their players speaks of the quality of talent that exists in the league.

-Mumbai City FC have made remarkable moves in the transfer market ever since the conclusion of the previous campaign.
-The City Football Group-backed club apparently agreed to pay Hugo Boumous’ buyout clause worth INR 1.6 crore, despite resistance from FC Goa.
-The amount involved in this move makes it the highest-ever transfer fee paid for a player in Indian football.
+Mumbai City FC have made remarkable moves in the transfer market ever since the conclusion of the 2019-20 season.
+The City Football Group-backed club agreed to pay Hugo Boumous’ buyout clause worth INR 1.76 crore, despite resistance from FC Goa.
+The amount involved in this move makes it the second-highest transfer fee paid for a player in Indian football.

 The French-Moroccan attacking midfielder’s existing contract with the Gaurs lasted until 2022.
 However, the Islanders communicated their offer to acquire Boumous from his previous club via an e-mail, after the player announced his departure from FC Goa through an Instagram post on the evening of July 27th, 2020.
-The 25-year-old was adjudged the ISL Player of the Season last term, as he bagged 11 goals and notched 10 assists in 15 encounters in the league.
-The player was extremely instrumental in FC Goa’s first-place finish in the league phase – a feat that enabled them to secure a place in the group stage of the AFC Champions League in 2021.
+The 25-year-old was adjudged the ISL Player of the Season in 2019-20, as he bagged 11 goals and notched 10 assists in 15 encounters in the league.
+He followed that up with another impressive season with Mumbai City, as they won the title in the end.